Spread good tidings with this adorable kid-made Handprint Angel Christmas Card!

 Handprint Angel Christmas Card

-Interestingly, the design for this handprint angel Christmas card came to me in a dream, and my youngest daughter and I made it that very morning!
+Believe it or not, the design for this handprint angel Christmas card came to me in a dream!

 This sweet kid-made card is perfect to make for family, and it is a keepsake that they’ll want to keep for years to come!